openstack/ironic/doc/source/drivers/redfish.rst

 The following properties are specified in the node's ``driver_info``
 field:

 - ``redfish_address``: The URL address to the Redfish controller.
-It should include scheme and authority portion of the URL.
+It must include the authority portion of the URL, and can optionally include the scheme.
+If the scheme is missing, https is assumed.
                        For example: https://mgmt.vendor.com.
 This is required.

 - ``redfish_system_id``: The canonical path to the System resource that